markirby/FlexSlider-ManualDirectionControls/README.md

 * Set the option 'directionNav' to false to disable the default navigation
 * Append the flexsliderManualDirectionControls() command

+Example:

     $('.flexslider').flexslider({
         directionNav: false
     }).flexsliderManualDirectionControls();

 ## Navigation disable feature

-* If flexslider has animationLoop set to false, a class of disable will be applied to the elements if they cannot be used to go any further
+If flexslider has animationLoop set to false, a class of disable will be applied to the elements if they cannot be used to go any further

     $('.flexslider').flexslider({
         directionNav: false,